linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 # The Loss of Plums: In Brief

-Suppose that buyers value plums at  $8,000 and sellers value them at$ 8,000.
+Suppose that buyers value plums at  \$8,000 and sellers value them at\$ 8,000.
-Suppose that buyers value lemons at  $4,000 and sellers value them at$ 3,000.
+Suppose that buyers value lemons at  \$4,000 and sellers value them at\$ 3,000.
 Half of all cars are lemons, and buyer can't tell which is which.
 Buyers would be willing to pay \(0.5 \times \\(8,000 + 0.5 \times \\)4,000 = \\(6,000.\)
 Lemon owners happy to sell at this price!
 Plum owners are not; they exit the market.
-Only lemons are traded for some price between  $3,000 and$ 4,000.
+Only lemons are traded for some price between  \$3,000 and\$ 4,000.

 # The Lemons Market Example: In Depth